One thing is for sure, there are enough interior design blogs on the web to please everyone.

 For Silvia, interior design is much more than just aesthetics.
 Her mission is to make interiors great for both wellbeing and the planet.
 Her works is always inspired by nature and sustainable at its core.
 You’ll come away with new perspectives and also a sense of calm.

 Running a interior design blog in one language is impressive enough, but running it in two is another level.
 That is exactly what Vanessa does on Damask et Dentelle, offering ideas and inspiration on decor, interior design, style and life.
 Just be careful you don’t get lost in her amazing writing, you could lose hours if not days.

 To call Delali a colour queen, if anything, is an understatement.
 The colour loving interior designer shares the favourite finds, interviews with inspiring designers, and colour advice for your home.
 If you are looking for something bold and colourful then you need to get involved with Decor by Delali.

 Take a trip of the journey of Paul, the interior stylist come jack-of-all-crafty-trades.
 He takes you on a true craft journey whilst inspiring you to get crafty yourself.
 Whilst you’re there, check out his Etsy store.

 I’m always so impressed with how much incredible content Sam publishes on a regular basis.
 From budget-friendly garden ideas to updating her own kitchen for just £10.
 You’ll come away with more ideas than you could possibly do in your own home.
-Her down to earth and approachable style will have you losing yourself in her blog for days if you aren’t careful.
+Her down to earth and approachable style will have you losing yourself in her interior design blog for days if you aren’t careful.

 Ever been watching a movie and love the decor of someones house and wanted to know how to recreate it in your own home.
 Well you need Film & Furniture in your life!
 Paula has created a truly unique experience that helps you find those iconic pieces in whatever film you are watching.